FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 yarn add react-native-keychain
 ```

 We need to store the access token after successful authentication.
-We can do so by using this code:
+We can do so by using this code, again, adding it to the `App.js` file:

 ```javascript
 //...